House (1977 film)

 House (ハウス, Hausu) is a 1977 Japanese comedy horror film directed and produced by Nobuhiko Obayashi.
 It is about a schoolgirl traveling with her six friends to her ailing aunt's country home, where they come face to face with supernatural events as the girls are, one by one, devoured by the home.
 It stars mostly amateur actors, with only Kimiko Ikegami and Yōko Minamida having any notable previous acting experience.
 The musical score was performed by the rock band Godiego.

 Toho Studios approached Obayashi with the suggestion to make a film like Jaws.
 Influenced by ideas from his daughter Chigumi, he developed ideas for a script by Chiho Katsura.
 After the project was green-lit, it was put on hold for two years as no one at Toho wanted to direct it.
 However, Obayashi kept promoting the film until the studio allowed him to direct it himself.
-House was filmed on one of Toho’s largest sets, where Obayashi shot the film without a storyboard over a period of about two months.
+House was filmed on one of Toho's largest sets, where Obayashi shot the film without a storyboard over a period of about two months.

 The film, which received generally negative reviews, was a box office hit in Japan.
 After being widely released in North America in 2009 and 2010, it was met with more favorable response and has since gained a cult following.

+Despite sharing superficial similarities in plot and genre, it is not related to the 1985 American film of the same name starring William Katt.

 Plot

 In Tokyo, (Note: The location is identified on screen by the name of the train station where the characters depart.) a teenage girl known as Gorgeous, so called for her beauty, has plans for a summer vacation with her widowed father, a wealthy film composer who has been away in Italy on business.
 When he returns home, he surprises Gorgeous by announcing he has married a woman named Ryoko Ema.
 Distraught, Gorgeous goes to her bedroom and writes a letter to her aunt, asking if she can visit her for the summer instead.
 Her aunt replies and allows her to come.
-Gorgeous invites her six friends: Prof, who is highly academic and very good at problem-solving; Melody, who has an affinity for music; Kung Fu, who is athletic and especially skilled at kung fu; Mac, who has a big appetite; Sweet, who is bubbly and gentle; and Fantasy, who is a constant daydreamer.
+Gorgeous invites her six friends along: Prof, who is highly academic and very good at problem-solving; Melody, who has an affinity for music; Kung Fu, who is athletic and especially skilled at kung fu; Mac, who has a big appetite; Sweet, who is bubbly and gentle; and Fantasy, who is a constant daydreamer.

-On arriving at the aunt's house in the countryside, the girls are greeted by her and present a watermelon.
-After a tour of the home, they leave the watermelon in a well to keep it cold.
+On arriving at the aunt's house in the countryside, the girls are greeted by her and present a watermelon as a gift.
+After a tour of the home, they leave the watermelon in a well to keep it cold, as the house's refrigerator is broken.
 Mac later goes to retrieve it and does not return.
 When Fantasy goes to the well, she finds Mac's disembodied head, which flies into the air and bites Fantasy's buttocks before she escapes.
 The incident is initially disregarded by the others, but over time, they begin to encounter supernatural traps throughout the house.